Tint-sabei/POO-Tema-3/README.md

 ```

 * A private constructor prevents multiple instances.
-* Ensures centralized game management.
+* * Ensures a single game manager handles all game state.
-* *Chosen because*: It guarantees consistent game logic and shared access to all cat data.
+* **Why I used it**: My game logic depends on a shared list of cats and feeding actions.
+I needed a centralized, consistent controller to manage all interactions and data updates without conflict.

 ### Strategy Pattern – Feeding Behavior